From the cost to picking the right cow, breeding, calving, milking, and more learn the basics of keeping a family milk cow on the homestead.

 • A2/A2 Beta Casein

 Why does it matter?
-Studies are showing that the A2/A2 combination is easier to digest and many lactose intolerant people are able to drink A2/A2 milk.
-This may or may not be important to you if you don’t suffer from lactose intolerance, but it may be something you would like to still consider as A2/A2 calves have a higher market value.
+Studies are showing that the A2/A2 combination is easier to digest and many lactose or casein protein intolerant people may be able to drink A2/A2 milk.
+This may or may not be important to you if you don’t suffer from dairy intolerance, but it may be something you would like to still consider as A2/A2 calves have a higher market value.

 Again, I can’t stress enough that you need to confirm your cow’s pregnancy.
 When you have everything riding on that one cow, a year is a long time to bet you’re observations are accurate.
 Once you know she’s pregnant, you can use a cattle gestation calculator to get a rough idea of when she will calve.